 Selecting only four objects from the embarrassment of riches on display was a headache until the realization that one could develop several tours and rotate them as appropriate.
 Flexibility with object choices avoids dismay when the morning gallery mapping stars are not aligned.
 How liberating the ability to sneak off behind Titian’s back and leave Friedrich to his pondering whilst one runs away with Puryear and Hepworth or spends time striking poses with Batoni!

 It has been such fun working with the mutually supportive, dynamic people in our group as colleagues and new friends.
-It is a pleasure to fulfill our collective duty to keep artworks alive by creatively engaging the next generation of visitors!
+It is a pleasure to fulfil our collective duty to keep artworks alive by creatively engaging the next generation of visitors.

 (Originally published in the Gazetty, the internal Getty newsletter)